CSA Library Series

 - FDA: Federal Register for Final Ruling - 2013

-- FDA Health hazard Assessment for Gluten Exposure in Individuals with Celiac Disease: Determination of Tolerable Daily Intake Levels and Levels of Concern for Gluten - 2011
+- FDA Health Hazard Assessment for Gluten Exposure in Individuals with Celiac Disease: Determination of Tolerable Daily Intake Levels and Levels of Concern for Gluten - 2011 The compiled safety-based research does not support the 20 ppm gluten, but rather one closer to 1 ppm.

 - Peer review of FDA Hazard Report - 2011